Colorectal Cancer Screening

 A colonoscopy is a screening test that allows the doctor to look inside the large intestine to check for symptoms of colon cancer and other conditions affecting the organ.
 These include inflammatory bowel diseases that cause abdominal pain, rectal bleeding, unexplained weight loss and changes in bowel movement.

-As a diagnostic tool, a colonoscopy can be done to extract tissue samples from the colon for biopsies.
+As a diagnostic tool, it can extract tissue samples from the colon for biopsies.
 It is also typically used as a minimally invasive manner to remove polyps, which may turn into cancer.

-A colonoscopy can be done alongside other screening exams to ensure that the diagnosis is accurate.
-Those who have a family or medical history of colorectal conditions are advised to undergo a colonoscopy earlier and more frequently.
+Furthermore, colonoscopies are done alongside other screening exams to ensure that the diagnosis is accurate.
+Those who have a family or medical history of colorectal conditions are advised to undergo the procedure earlier and more frequently.

 How Colonoscopies Are Done